 Solids Retention Time (SRT) is a fundamental metric in the operation of wastewater treatment plants.
 In short, SRT is the average length of time that the activated sludge remains in the biological treatment system.

-Your team can adjust SRT to better manage its wastewater treatment efforts.
+Your team can adjust solids retention time to better manage its wastewater treatment efforts.

 SRT, often referred to as “sludge age,” is integral to the control of microbial population dynamics in a wastewater treatment plant.
 It determines the balance between microbial growth and decay, directly influencing the decomposition of organic matter.